Joint Ventures and Partnerships

 Essentially, you need to do is to weigh up the pros and cons of entering into a joint ventures or a partnerships.
 Consider whether the arrangement would suit your business vision and needs.

 AMK Law can advise on all commercial and property matters.
-If you have any queries related to Joint Ventures and Partnerships, you can contact us directly by telephone on (03) 8564 8474 or by email firstname.lastname@example.org
+If you have any queries related to Joint Ventures and Partnerships, feel free to contact us.

 This information is of a general nature only and it is not, nor is intended to be, legal advice.
 If you wish to take any action based on the content of this publication, we recommend that you seek professional legal advice.